siliconcompiler/siliconcompiler/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to SiliconCompiler's documentation!
+Welcome to SiliconCompiler's Documentation!
 ============================================

+.. include:: user_guide/introduction.rst

 .. toctree::
    :maxdepth: 3
    :caption: User Guide
    :numbered:

-   user_guide/introduction
    user_guide/installation
    user_guide/quickstart
    user_guide/glossary